AdityaVersion34/bulk_image_processor/README.md

 The output images can then be used in photogrammetry.

 ### Dependencies
-This application only works on computers running Windows, with a NVIDIA graphics card.
+This application only works on computers running Windows, with an NVIDIA graphics card.

+Ensure that your device has CUDA installed: https://developer.nvidia.com/cuda-downloads

 If you have the bundled single-executable application file, no additional dependencies are required.